IV1T3/django-middleware-fileuploadvalidation/README.md

 [![Downloads](https://img.shields.io/pypi/dw/django-middleware-fileuploadvalidation)](https://pypi.org/project/django-middleware-fileuploadvalidation/)
 [![GitHub](https://img.shields.io/github/license/IV1T3/django-middleware-fileuploadvalidation.svg)](LICENSE)

+> :warning: **Breaking Changes in Version 1.0.0**: We've introduced a significant update to the upload configuration method.
+This change transitions from a per-path basis in the settings.py to a more flexible per-view basis using decorators.
+You can now configure uploads directly at the view level using decorators, offering more granular control.
+Please update your implementations accordingly to accommodate these changes.
+Examples of the new configuration method can be found in the [Configuration](#configuration) section below.

 ## Features
 - **File Validation**: Checks file types, sizes, and signatures to verify the authenticity and integrity of uploaded files.
 - **File Sanitization**: Cleans and modifies files to remove potentially harmful content, ensuring safe file handling.